wooga/eredis/README.md

 fast without blocking the gen_server.
 The tradeoff is that we must parse partial responses, which makes the parser more complex.

-In order to make multibulk responses as fast as possible, the parser will parse all data available and continue where it left off when more data is available.
+In order to make multibulk responses more efficient, the parser will parse all data available and continue where it left off when more data is available.